-Yuga Cohler is a 29-year-old orchestral conductor and cultural innovator.
+Yuga Cohler is a conductor and cultural innovator.

-He is a creator of Yeethoven, an orchestral concert comparing the works of Kanye West and Beethoven presented by Lincoln Center in 2018.
-The project was hailed as a work of “musical genius” and received widespread acclaim from such media outlets as TIME Magazine, the Los Angeles Times, the Atlantic, and Rolling Stone.
+He is the creator of multiple orchestral concerts presented by Lincoln Center that advance classical music as a culturally relevant institution.
+These include K-Factor: An Orchestral Exploration of K-Pop, which garnered Lincoln Center’s youngest ever audience, and Yeethoven, a comparison of the works of Kanye West and Beethoven that was hailed as a work of “musical genius” and received widespread acclaim from such media outlets as TIME Magazine, the Los Angeles Times, the Atlantic, and Rolling Stone.

 Cohler currently serves as the music director of the Ridgefield Symphony Orchestra.
-From 2015 - 2018, he held the music directorship of the Young Musicians Foundation (YMF) Debut Chamber Orchestra in Los Angeles, one of the foremost pre-professional orchestras in the country.
-Other orchestras he has conducted include the Filharmonica Toscanini, the Juilliard Orchestra, and the Tokyo Philharmonic Orchestra, which he led on a sold-out international tour that concluded at Carnegie Hall.
+From 2015 - 2018, he held the music directorship of the Young Musicians Foundation (YMF) Debut Orchestra in Los Angeles, one of the foremost pre-professional orchestras in the country.
+Other orchestras he has conducted include the Juilliard Orchestra, Symphony New Hampshire, the Filharmonica Toscanini, the Kansai Philharmonic (Japan), and the Tokyo Philharmonic Orchestra, which he guest conducts regularly and led on a sold-out international tour that concluded at Carnegie Hall.

 In 2018, Cohler was awarded the Paolo Vero Orchestral Prize at the Toscanini International Conducting Competition as the only American participant.
 Among the other accolades granted to him are the Career Assistance Award from the Solti Foundation U.S., the Ansbacher Fellowship from the American Austrian Foundation, and a fellowship from the American Academy of Conducting at Aspen.